chef/chef-web-docs/chef_master/source/chef_private_keys.rst

 =====================================================
 .. tag chef_auth_authentication

-The authentication process ensures the Chef server responds only to requests made by trusted users.
-Public key encryption is used by the Chef server.
-When a node and/or a workstation is configured to run the chef-client, both public and private keys are created.
-The public key is stored on the Chef server, while the private key is returned to the user for safe keeping.
+The authentication process ensures the Chef Infra Server responds only to requests made by trusted users.
+Public key encryption is used by the Chef Infra Server.
+When a node and/or a workstation is configured to run the Chef Infra Client, both public and private keys are created.
+The public key is stored on the Chef Infra Server, while the private key is returned to the user for safe keeping.
 (The private key is a .pem file located in the ``.chef`` directory or in ``/etc/chef``.)

-Both the chef-client and knife use the Chef server API when communicating with the Chef server.
-The chef-validator uses the Chef server API, but only during the first chef-client run on a node.
+Both the Chef Infra Client and knife use the Chef Infra Server API when communicating with the Chef Infra Server.
+The chef-validator uses the Chef Infra Server API, but only during the first Chef Infra Client run on a node.

-Each request to the Chef server from those executables sign a special group of HTTP headers with the private key.
-The Chef server then uses the public key to verify the headers and verify the contents.
+Each request to the Chef Infra Server from those executables sign a special group of HTTP headers with the private key.
+The Chef Infra Server then uses the public key to verify the headers and verify the contents.

 .. end_tag

-chef-client
+Chef Infra Client
 -----------------------------------------------------
 .. tag security_key_pairs_chef_client

-RSA public key-pairs are used to authenticate the chef-client with the Chef server every time a chef-client needs access to data that is stored on the Chef server.
-This prevents any node from accessing data that it shouldn't and it ensures that only nodes that are properly registered with the Chef server can be managed.
+RSA public key-pairs are used to authenticate the Chef Infra Client with the Chef Infra Server every time a Chef Infra Client needs access to data that is stored on the Chef Infra Server.
+This prevents any node from accessing data that it shouldn't and it ensures that only nodes that are properly registered with the Chef Infra Server can be managed.

 .. end_tag